 Cat S bikes can be excellent streetfighter bikes, as more than likely the plastics will be damaged.
 They can also make good starting points for a track bike, as damaged plastics aren’t much of a concern.

 Category S bikes are advised to get an MOT after restoration due to the extended damage they had originally.

 Cat B, Break for parts

 Category B bikes are significantly damaged.
 The frame cannot be repaired, and there is major damage to the fairings and other components.
-This means it cannot be repaired without significant investment.
+This means it cannot be repaired without a significant investment.
 These are bikes will more than likely have catastrophic damage to significant cost items like damaged forks, a severely damaged frame.

 Cat B bikes see the structure too unsafe to be fixed, so must be stripped down for salvageable parts, whilst the rest of the bike is destroyed.

 Bikes classified as Cat B are great for finding used parts for repair projects and are easily found online by breakers.
-They can be a useful lifeline for bikes which struggle to get OEM parts from dealers due to their age.
+They can be a useful lifeline for bikes that struggle to get OEM parts from dealers due to their age.

 Here the motorcycle has been damaged so severely that the insurers have written it off entirely.
 The bike must be scrapped, and no parts can be taken off the bike for resale.
 The whole bike will usually be crushed.

 A cat A bike is too unsafe to be fixed.
 It won’t see the road or track ever again.
 You (shouldn’t) find them for sale.